jdyen/FREE/Readme.md

 *****

 ## Installation
-FREE is distributed as an R package in source form.
+FREE is distributed as an R package in source and binary form.
 FREE is not currently available through the CRAN.
 The FREE package has been tested on Windows 7, Windows XP, and OSX 10.6, 10.7 and 10.10.

-There are three installation options.
-All require an appropriate C and C++ compiler installed.
+There are four installation options.
+The first three require an appropriate C and C++ compiler installed.
 Easily installed options are [gcc](https://github.com/kennethreitz/osx-gcc-installer/) (OSX users) and [Rtools](https://github.com/stan-dev/rstan/wiki/Install-Rtools-for-Windows) (Windows users).
 If you're unsure of whether you need to install a C/C++ compiler, you can try installing the FREE package anyway; if you do not get any errors then no compiler is needed.

 - install/load the devtools package and install directly from the source package on GitHub:
 ```